opensrp/opensrp-web/clients/core/src/store/ducks/baseDux/README.md

 **for action creators:**

-`fetchFactory` - Use this to create action creators that you can use to create actions that when dispatched will add the data to a slice of the store,
+`fetchActionCreatorFactory` - Use this to create action creators that you can use to create actions that when dispatched will add the data to a slice of the store,

 `removeFactory` - Use this to create action creators that return actions to remove all items from a slice of the store